Know Before You Go: Galveston Edition

 Seawall

 Maybe it goes without saying, maybe it doesn’t—the beach!
 Galveston offers 32 miles of shoreline and a variety of parks.
-Find a patch of stand and stake your umbrella.
-It is a dog-friendly beach so bring Dragon along!
-But remember, your fur-bestie needs a leash and fresh water.
+Find a patch of stand and stake your umbrella, or pay for parking at one of the many beaches along way for the added amenity of restrooms and showers.
+East Beach, Stewart Beach, and Poretto Beach are all respectable options.

 1877 Tall Ship ELISSA